-Just to the north of the conservation area, on the land now occupied by the western end of Ardmore Lane, the New Road Brickworks operated from the 1860s to the 1880s.
-Bricks and drain pipes were manufactured here but as the site is now occupied by housing it is likely that any below-ground archaeology had been destroyed.
+Just to the north of the conservation area, on the land now occupied by the area around Ardmore Lane, the New Road Brickworks operated from the 1860s to the 1880s.
+Bricks and drainpipes were manufactured here but as the site is now occupied by housing it is likely that any below-ground archaeology had been destroyed.